-Trump Ally Tries to Remove Parkland Fathers From Gun Violence Hearing
+Trump Ally Tries To Remove Parkland Fathers From Gun Violence Hearing

 "I'm sure no one objects to dealing with mental health problems," said House Judiciary Committee Chairman Jerry Nadler, D-N.Y. "[But] gun deaths in most other countries are in the double or triple digits... in our country its 35,000-40,000 per year.
 Is there any evidence... that mental health differences, that our people are 10,000 times more mentally ill... than people in other industrialized countries?"

-The committee heard from a trauma surgeon who was himself a former gun violence victim; a Parkland shooting survivor, and the head of the Domestic Violence Unit of the Baltimore City Sheriff's Office, among others.
-Republicans invited a sexual assault victim who advocates for carrying guns as self-defense; and a constitutional scholar who supports the conservative view on the Second Amendment.
+The committee heard from a trauma surgeon who was himself a former gun violence victim, a Parkland shooting survivor and the head of the Domestic Violence Unit of the Baltimore City Sheriff's Office, among others.
+Republicans invited a sexual assault victim who advocates for carrying guns as self-defense and a constitutional scholar who supports the conservative view on the Second Amendment.

 The background check legislation is likely to pass the House of Representatives but will run into significant roadblocks in the Senate, which is currently controlled by Republicans.

 "In reality, it is going to be tough to clear the Senate," said Robert Schentrup, the brother of Parkland victim Carmen Schentrup.
-He was in attendance at the hearing and supports the background check bill "But we think that if we get as much momentum as possible in the House and really show that there is true bipartisan support on this legislation, we can really force the hand of the Senate."
+He was in attendance at the hearing and supports the background check bill.
+"But we think that if we get as much momentum as possible in the House and really show that there is true bipartisan support on this legislation, we can really force the hand of the Senate."